E. Howard "Regulator #89"

 This model clock was very popular due to it’s ability to keep very accurate time.
 Many were made for factories and do not look very nice.
 But some were made for the railroads who did care about the looks, so they used a more expensive finely finished version.

 The 12” painted dial is signed “E. Howard” signature but it is very faded.
 The dial is also signed “No. 73” which I believe is the railroad identifier for this clock.
 The 8-day time-only movement is big and very accurate.
 The 8” brass pendulum is damascened, and the pendulum rod is gold gilded.
 The inside board covering the weight is a particularly beautiful piece of quarter-sawn oak.

 This clock was originally consigned by E. Howard and assigned to the Chicago Dearborn (Polk Street) railroad station Trainmaster’s office.
-It was also reported that at some point this clock hung in the P.R.R. president’s office.
+Auction documentation also says that it spent time in the P.R.R. president's office.
 At some point due to station consolidations the clock ended up in a basement with 125 other Howard’s.

 It was there that Bernard Edwards purchased this clock for $20.
 Bernard owned the clock until it was sold at auction in 2008.
 Bernard told the auctioneer that this was the very first clock he bought.
 And he was 18 years old at the time.